ComputeCanada/magic_castle/docs/migration.md

 longer possible to maintain the `home`, `project` and `scratch` volumes while setting the `mgmt` count at 0.

+### main.tf: Other changes

+- `root_disk_size` variable has been removed.
+You can define the root disk size of each instance type independtly by defining `disk_size` in the instance attributes' map.
+- Azure `managed_disk_type` has been removed.
+The disk type can be defined for instances using the `disk_type` attribute in the instance attributes' map and the disk type for attached volume can be defined with `type` in the volumes map.
+This attribute works for every cloud provider, not only Azure.

 ### Puppet: `terraform_data.yaml` format

 Instead of fetching a template of a YAML file, Magic Castle now writes